barryclark/jekyll-now/_posts/2022-12-23-configure-centralised-s3-bucket-replication-from-multiple-s3-source-buckets.md

 header-img: "images/configure-centralised-s3-bucket-replication-from-multiple-s3-source-buckets/pipelines-1632712.jpg"
 ---

-In Haufe we are using AWS Organization service with hundreds of accounts and multiple OUs, therefore it was a challenge for us to offer a centralised backup solution for files.
+In Haufe we are using AWS Organizations service with hundreds of accounts and multiple OUs, therefore it was a challenge for us to offer a centralised backup solution for files.

-AWS does not offer an out-of-box backup service for your files, so we needed to be creatives.
+AWS does not offer an out-of-box backup service for your files, so we needed to be creative.

 Considering this requirement, we realised that S3 bucket replication can be a good candidate in order to achive our goal.
-Of course, having a one-to-one replicated bucket solution does not scale, therefore we were thinking to create **ONLY** one centralised replicated S3 bucket, which stores all the files from multiple S3 buckets sources.
+Of course, having a one-to-one replicated bucket solution does not scale, therefore we were thinking to create **ONLY** one in the centralised replicated S3 bucket, which stores all the files from multiple S3 buckets sources.

 Amazon S3 replication enables automatic, asynchronous copying of objects across Amazon S3 buckets.
 Buckets that are configured for object replication can be owned by the same AWS account or by different accounts.